 Qilin is one of the gatekeepers in Chinese mythology.
 According to legends, qilin would only appear before the reign of a benevolent ruler or sage.
 It is told, that a qilin also appeared before the birth of Confucius.

 Qilin also has a role in religion.
-In Taoism, qilin is described as a creature that is able tell evil from good.
+In Taoism, the qilin is described as a creature that is able to tell evil from good.
 Qilin only punishes the evil ones.
-It is told that qilin has appeared in court to tell, if the defendant was guilty or innocent.
+It is told that qilin has appeared in court to tell if the defendant was guilty or innocent.

-According to Buddhism, qilin are peace-loving vegetarians.
+According to Buddhism, the qilins are peace-loving vegetarians.
 They avoid harming any living creatures.
-They don´t want to even harm grass, so they don´t walk on grass, but instead they are described to walk on clouds or water.
+They don’t want to even harm grass, so they don’t walk on it.
+Instead, they are described to walk on clouds or water.

-Qilin defend pure people, and these normally peaceful creatures can become fierce, if they defend a pure person from an evil one.
+Qilins defend pure people, and these normally peaceful creatures can become fierce if they defend a pure person from an evil one.

-Qilin – One Of The Significant Mythical Creatures In China
+Qilin Is One of the Significant Mythical Creatures in China

 According to Taoism, qilin can tell evil from good.
-In Buddhism, qilin is a peaceful creature and won´t harm any living beings.
-They don´t eat flesh, and they even avoid walking on grass.
-Qilin can be fierce, when they defend a good person from an evil one.
+In Buddhism, the qilin is a peaceful creature and won’t harm any living beings.
+They don’t eat flesh, and they even avoid walking on grass.
+Qilin can be fierce when they defend a good person from an evil one.